Make Money with WordPress: The Ultimate List of WordPress Business Ideas

 Developers and support professionals who offer add-on marketing services may know which tools should be included with each website, but they might not know what to do with them.

 If you’re a marketer by profession and have a great handle on the platform, why not build your marketing business around WordPress?
-Help clients effectively make use of the best marketing tools and techniques for their websites—all within WordPress.
+Help clients effectively use the best marketing tools and techniques for their websites—all within WordPress.

 12. Affiliate Marketing

-One of the best ways to make money is through affiliate marketing.
+One of the best ways to make money with WordPress is through affiliate marketing.
 Basically, you include promotional links to someone else’s content or products on your website.
 Then you receive a commission whenever someone’s click-through leads to a sale.
-The great thing about this is you don’t have to be writer in order to make this work.
+The great thing about this is you don’t have to be a writer in order to make this work.
 Developers, designers, marketers, website flippers… anyone with a website can do affiliate marketing.

 If you’re just getting started, consider using one of these WordPress affiliate marketing plugins.